Cookie Cereal

 Key Ingredients

 - Almond Flour.
-I used blanched almond flour to give the cookies a lighter color and crispy texture.
+I used blanched almond flour to give the cookies a lighter color and a crispy texture.
 You can use almond meal if you prefer, but note that the cookies will be darker in color and slightly crumbly.

 - Arrowroot Starch.
 Helps hold the cookies together.
 You can replace this with tapioca powder.
-Several readers asked if cornstarch works, so my team and I recently tested it and it works.
+Several readers asked if cornstarch works, so my team and I recently tested it, and it works.
 Use the same amount as the arrowroot.

 - Baking powder.
 Leavens out the cookie cereal and gives it a slight rise.